vaishali86c/System-design/README.md

 ## Contributing

 This repo is my personal learning journey through system design — documenting everything I learn, one topic at a time.

-If something is wrong, could be explained better, or you have something valuable to add — feel free to open a PR or raise an issue.
-Learn along or contribute.
-Either way, you are welcome here.